daattali/timevis/README.md

 <img src="inst/img/hex.png" width="170" align="right"/>

-{timevis} lets you create rich and *fully interactive* timeline visualizations in R. Timelines can be included in Shiny apps and R markdown documents.
+{timevis} lets you create rich and *fully interactive* timeline visualizations in R. Timelines can be included in Shiny apps or R markdown documents.
 {timevis} includes an extensive API to manipulate a timeline after creation, and supports getting data out of the visualization into R.